Scheduled MonumentsEnglandDalton Castle

 What is Dalton Castle?

-Dalton Castle is a fourteenth-century pele tower located in Dalton-in-Furness, Lancashire, built to serve as a defensive stronghold and residence for the local lord.
+Dalton Castle is a pele tower located in Dalton-in-Furness, Lancashire, constructed in the 14th century as a defensive stronghold.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020457.

 Who is responsible for protecting Dalton Castle?